 Starting your own company can be very exciting, but it’s important not to get so swept up in the thrill that you don’t think about the practicalities.
 In order to operate a start-up efficiently, you’ll need to think long and hard beforehand about how you want to run your company.

 For example, will you be accepting card payments at your business?
-Will you send invoices to your clients?
+Will you generate and send invoices to your clients?
 Who will be in charge of running your website and social media?
 If your business will deliver good to your customers, how will you do so?
 How will you ensure there is a reliable customer support system in place for your clients?
 And, perhaps the most important question of all: how much will all of this cost?

 Make sure that you have thoroughly considered the operational needs of your business before jumping into the deep end.